Once you try Instant Pot Corn on the Cob, you will never boil it on the stove again! Pressure cooker corn on the cob is juicy and takes 2 minutes!

 Did you know Instant Pot corn on the cob takes 2 minutes?
 I was shocked.

 Yes, I know pressure cooker takes time to build up pressure but it takes 5 minutes.
 And if you use boiling water, it’s probably 3 minutes.
-I am obsessed cooking staples like quinoa, brown rice and corn in my Instant Pot.
-So hands off!
+For a full guide on 15 other tips and tricks check out my Instant Pot guide.
+If you don’t have an Instant Pot yet but want one, stop wondering which Instant Pot to buy.

 I grew up in Ukraine and “our” corn took 1-2 hours to cook.
 I know North American corn cooks faster but still… You have to wait for the pot to boil, then guess whether corn is ready, and babysit it until it’s ready.
 Not to mention that kitchen gets hot.
 Like it’s not hot enough already in July?!